 - Determine how much revenue these pageviews would generate if they were not blocked

 To determine how many pageviews are being blocked, you need a system that can accurately detect that ads have been blocked (step 1) and then reliably send that information to a system without getting blocked (step 2).
 Unfortunately, several of the most commonly used adblock detection tools on the market lack this basic ability to accurately measure the number of ad blockers.
-For example, see this earlier post on our PageFair testing.
+For example, see post on our PageFair testing.

 Once you have an accurate ad block rate, the next step is to determine how much new revenue you could unlock.
 This will vary based on many factors including the type of advertising you currently have, the demographics of your website, how valuable or unique your content is, how you communicate with your blocked audience, and what kind of value proposition or deal you offer your ad blocked audience, if any.